BrunoPosa/Hive-school-projects/cpp/cpp09-STL_programs/ex02/readme.md

 ## Notes

 I understood from [leske42's great guide](https://github.com/leske42/CPP09) that the best use case for this algorithm would be for sorting elements which are expensive to compare, not simple integers.
 Following that idea, I understood the same elements might be expensive to move, so I decided to only move their pointers and not the data.

-Without comments and trace prints, sorter() has 42 lines :3